What Is The Honoring Our PACT Act Toxic Exposure Bill?

-The ‘Honoring our Promise to Address Comprehensive Toxics Act’ was recently passed in the U.S House of Representatives and takes another step forward towards becoming a bill.
+The ‘Honoring our Promise to Address Comprehensive Toxics Act’ was recently passed in the U.S House of Representatives and takes another step forward towards becoming a bill and lifting up other legislatures.
 This legislation, also known as the PACT Act, aims to improve health care and benefits for veterans that faced toxic exposure through military services.
 There are over 3.5 million veterans who have been exposed to burn pit toxins and other carcinogens while serving in the military.
+This toxic exposure bill could help expand benefits for many veterans who served at Fort Lejeune or Fort Ord.

-Types of Veterans Affected by Toxic Exposure Veteran Bill
+Types of Veterans Affected by the PACT Act

 This comprehensive toxic exposure and burn pit bill extends coverage to Vietnam veterans suffering from hypertension, Vietnam-era veterans exposed to Agent Orange, and veterans exposed to radiation during nuclear waste cleanup.
 Additionally, the bill affects veterans that were exposed to burn pits during their service in Iraq and Afghanistan.